 Organic

-These vegan mince pies are perfect for the pastry lovers, as they are less heavy on the mincemeat with thicker pastry.
+These vegan mince pies are perfect for pastry lovers, as they are less heavy on the mincemeat with thicker pastry.
 I did find the pastry a little fragile at times though.

-I love that these are made using organic ingredients, but for me I’d love more filling.
+I love that these are made using organic ingredients, but for me, I’d love more filling.
 I know others who prefer this style though.

 Frequently asked questions